Steam Store Gets Massive Discovery 2.0 Update

 By:

 It would appear that Valve has stealthily updated the Steam storefront.
-What they have termed the Discovery 2.0 update brings a sleek new UI and a host of new features to help you figure out what game you want to play next.
+The Discovery 2.0 update, as it's called, brings a sleek new UI and a host of new features to help you figure out what game you want to play next.

-The "Recently updated" section of the storefront can now be filtered to only show games that you own that have been updated recently.
-The regular new releases have been cordoned off onto their own page, which shows Valve actually taking an effort to have at least a modicum of quality control on the Steam page.
+The "recently updated" section of the storefront can now be filtered to only show recently-updated games that you own.
+The regular new releases have been cordoned off onto their own page, which shows Valve actually making an effort to implement at least a modicum of quality control on the Steam page.

 For more information and a detailed look at all the changes, check out this page.